Risk Groups for Childhood Acute Lymphoblastic Leukemia

 - Standard (low) risk: Includes children aged 1 to younger than 10 years who have a white blood cell count of less than 50,000/µL at diagnosis.

-- High risk: Includes children younger than 1 year or 10 years and older and children who have a white blood cell count of 50,000/µL or more at diagnosis.
+- High risk: Includes children 10 years and older and/or children who have a white blood cell count of 50,000/µL or more at diagnosis.

 Other factors that affect the risk group include the following:

-- Whether the leukemia cells formed from B lymphocytes or T lymphocytes.
+- Whether the leukemia cells began from B lymphocytes or T lymphocytes.

-- Whether there are certain changes in the chromosomes of the lymphocytes.
+- Whether there are certain changes in the chromosomes or genes of the lymphocytes.

-- How quickly the leukemia responds to initial therapy.
+- How quickly and how low the leukemia cell count drops after initial treatment.

 It is important to know the risk group in order to plan treatment.
-Children with high-risk ALL usually receive more aggressive treatment than children with standard-risk ALL.
+Children with high-risk ALL usually receive more anticancer drugs and higher doses of anticancer drugs than children with standard-risk ALL.